 Soozin Hirschmugl, with Trust for Public Land

-A puppeteer and spectacle maker, Soozin is working with TPL on how to encourage more open and green spaces along the Green Line.
-By engaging multiple artists in animating underutilized spaces, TPL is learning what community values and wants in its public spaces.
+A puppeteer and spectacle maker, Soozin worked with TPL on how to encourage more open and green spaces along the Green Line light rail corridor.
+By engaging multiple artists in animating underutilized spaces, TPL learned what community values and wants in its public spaces.
 For Soozin’s solo project, she created the sParkIt http://www.readygoart.com/roster/#/sparkit/, a colorful, celebratory, mobile pop-up park that is used to engage the public through table games, conversations, and fun.
 Check out her blog: makecommonspacegreat.blogspot.com

 Vong, also known as Knowstalgic, is a poet, spoken work and hip hop artist.
-As Artist Organizer, Vong addressed how Frogtown, Saint Paul’s most socio-economically and racially diverse neighborhood and hard hit by the foreclosure crisis can engage artists to animate and create positive narratives around vacant lots and homes that lead to new uses for lots and attracts new homeowners.
+As Artist Organizer, Vong addressed how Frogtown, Saint Paul’s most socio-economically and racially diverse neighborhood and hard hit by the foreclosure crisis, could engage artists to animate and create positive narratives around vacant lots and homes that lead to new uses for lots and attracts new homeowners.
 More information about “Lot Squats” is in this article.
-Vong’s solo project is to create “Frogtown Beats” with several other local hip-hop producers to make original Hip Hop beats accessible to young aspiring artists, to market local Hip Hop producers, and create local collaborations in order to uplift Saint Paul based Hip Hop music.
+Vong’s solo project was to create “Frogtown Beats” with several other local hip-hop producers to make original Hip Hop beats accessible to young aspiring artists, to market local Hip Hop producers, and create local collaborations in order to uplift Saint Paul based Hip Hop music.

 Kristen Murray, with Saint Paul Public Schools (SPPS)